Reviewed by: Makerdeck Editorial Team

 | Best For | Multi-show professionals | First-time podcasters | Growth-focused podcasters |

-Choose Transistor for multi-show support, advanced analytics, and private podcasting.
-Choose Buzzsprout if you want the simplest setup and built-in audio enhancement.
-Choose Captivate if you want similar features to Transistor with a slightly different marketing toolkit.
+Choose Transistor if you need multi-show support, advanced analytics, and private podcasting — especially if you’re a business or creator managing multiple feeds.
+Choose Buzzsprout if you want the simplest setup with built-in audio enhancement and transcription.
+Choose Captivate if you want similar features to Transistor with a slightly different marketing toolkit, though note Captivate lacks a free plan.

 Final Verdict

-Our recommendation: if you are launching your very first podcast and just want to get something live, start with Buzzsprout.
+Our recommendation: if you are launching your very first podcast and just want the simplest path to “live,” start with Buzzsprout — its onboarding, audio tools, and transcription make the process nearly effortless.
 But if you already have an established show, are planning to launch additional shows, or want to monetize through private feeds, Transistor is the right choice.
-The $19/month price is fair for what you get, and the platform scales gracefully as your podcast operation grows.
+The $19/month Starter price is fair for what you get, the free plan removes the risk of trying it out, and the platform scales gracefully as your podcast operation grows.

 Rating: 8/10